Protection of Test Data (continued)

 (iii) a list of the components of the product, not including the active ingredient, that may affect the treatment; and

 (g) the following notice to users: “NOTICE TO USER: This pest control product is to be used only in accordance with the directions on the label.
-It is an offence under the Pest Control Products Act to use this product in a way that is inconsistent with the directions on the label.
-The user assumes the risk to persons or property that arises from any such use of this product.”
+It is an offence under the Pest Control Products Act to use this product in a way that is inconsistent with the directions on the label.”

 - Date modified: